glm-tools/pyglmnet/paper/paper.md

 | group lasso        |    x       |                |               |       x         |               |         |  x              |
 | tikhonov           |    x       |                |               |                 |               |         |                 |

-It runs on Python 3.5+.
+Pyglmnet follows the same approach as in the [Friedman, J., Hastie, T., & Tibshirani, R. (2010)](https://core.ac.uk/download/files/153/6287975.pdf>) and the accompanying widely popular R package [glmnet].

+As opposed to other implementations which are wrappers around this package, it is written in pure Python and runs on Python 3.5+.
 The implementation is compatible with the existing data science ecosystem.
 Pyglmnet's API is designed to be compatible with scikit-learn, thus it is possible to do::